 * To preserve the honey bee by sharing up-to-date information about identifying & controlling bee diseases & keeping bee-friendly gardens;

 * To teach harvesting honey for families, friends, & as a potential income source.

-LCBA is an associate member of the Washington State Beekeepers' Association.
-LCBA is affiliated with the Lewis County Extension Office of Washington State University.
-We work with Extension to provide resources & information about honey bees to our community.
+LCBA also works with the Lewis County Extension Office of Washington State University to provide resources & information about honey bees to our community.

 Take a look, post information, links, photos, or simply “Like” us on Facebook!
 This is a great opportunity to post questions and get (relatively) quick answers.
 Paste in the link below or just put "Lewis County Beekeepers Association" in your FB browser.

 Children are welcome at LCBA workshops & events.
 Above, LCBA members watching bees hatch out at a workshop in Winlock, April 2014.
 Photo by webmaster, Susanne Weil.
 Unless otherwise attributed, all photos on this site are by the webmaster; for permission to reproduce them, please contact firstname.lastname@example.org.